swisscom/dop_common/doc/plan_format_v0.0.1.md

    3. __*datacenter*__ and __*cluster*__ allow to specify under which cluster in which datacenter should the node be deployed.
 These properties are specific to RHEV/oVIRT and VSphere infrastructure providers.
+   4. __*default_pool*__ property specifies the default data storage which is used when deploying a guest from the template.
+It is also used for persistent disks that do not specify an explicit __*pool*__.
+This attribute is optional.
+   5. __*dest_folder*__ property defines a destination folder into which the given guest shall be deployed.
+This folder must exist before the deployment of the guest.
+This is propery is optional and VSphere-specific.
  4. __*image*__ - image to deploy the node from (a.k.a template).
 This property
 is of string type and it is required.
 An image must be registered within provider.